Qiskit/qiskit-addon-cutting/docs/circuit_cutting/explanation/index.rst

 Current limitations
 -------------------
 * QPD-based wire cutting available no sooner than CKT v0.3.0.
 The `cutqc <https://qiskit-extensions.github.io/circuit-knitting-toolbox/circuit_cutting/cutqc/index.htmlpackage>`_ package may be used for wire cutting in the meantime.
-* `PauliList` is the only supported observable format until no sooner than CKT v.0.3.0
+* ``PauliList`` is the only supported observable format until no sooner than CKT v0.3.0.

 References
 ----------